 - explain the risks involved in the processing and the safeguards you have put in place.

-Establish a process to recognise and respond to individuals’ requests to access their personal data.
+Establish a process to recognise and respond to data subjects’ requests to access their personal data.

 - ensure a process is in place to allow you to recognise and respond to any requests for personal data within the timescales ;